 - Telephone calls to all known contacts.
-Parents are asked to provide a minimum of two emergency contacts in the event of children not arriving at school without prior notification and also for other emergency purposes; - Letters home (including recorded delivery); - Contact with other schools where siblings may be registered; - Home visits where safe to do so; - Enquiries to friends, neighbours etc. through school contacts; - Enquiries with any other service known to be involved with the

-- pupil/family; - Consideration of information about the child in social media; - All contacts and outcomes will be recorded on the pupil's file.
+Parents and carers are asked to provide at least three emergency contacts in the event of children not arriving at school without prior notification and also for other emergencies; - Letters home (preferably by recorded delivery); - Contact with other schools where siblings may be registered; - Home visits where safe to do so; - Enquiries to friends, neighbours etc. through school contacts; - Enquiries with any other service known to be involved with the pupil/family; - Consideration of information about the child in social media; - All contacts and outcomes will be recorded on the pupil's file.